π―Basically, AUTOPSY checks if your security tools are really working before a breach happens.

 Who's Affected

 The launch of AUTOPSY is particularly relevant for organizations across various sectors, especially those that are heavily regulated.
-The platform's findings reveal a concerning trend: the Readiness Gap—the difference between what a Chief Information Security Officer (CISO) believes about their security environment and what AUTOPSY verifies.
+The platform's findings reveal a concerning trend: the Readiness Gapβthe difference between what a Chief Information Security Officer (CISO) believes about their security environment and what AUTOPSY verifies.
 In many cases, this gap averages between 20 to 35 percentage points.
+For instance, during a recent engagement with a mid-market financial services firm, AUTOPSY uncovered significant issues that had previously gone unnoticed.
+These included silent endpoint detection failures, untested backup infrastructures, and dormant privileged accounts.
+Such vulnerabilities could have been exploited by attackers, highlighting the critical need for continuous verification.

 What Data Was Exposed

 The findings from AUTOPSY are alarming, showcasing a stark contrast between self-reported security assessments and actual security realities.
 For example, one organization reported a self-assessed security score of 87, yet the verified score from the READY assessment was only 61.
 This discrepancy underscores the importance of real-time data verification in maintaining a secure environment.
+Key findings from the assessment included:

 What You Should Do